 With ‘babies in the time of Covid’ hashtag trending on social media platforms, mothers-to-be are finding it hard to follow up with their Ob-Gyn during the pandemic.
 Some clinics are operating whilst others are only taking emergency cases, but pregnant women are still reluctant to schedule in-clinic follow-ups due to the risk of contracting the virus.

-Due to the lockdown restrictions and virus fears, healthcare institutions all over the UAE are jumping onto the telemedicine bandwagon.
+Due to the social distancing intact and virus fears, healthcare institutions all over the UAE are jumping onto the telemedicine bandwagon.
 Clinics and hospitals have introduced virtual audio and video consultations to treat patients remotely from the comfort of their homes.

 During pregnancy, prenatal appointments ensure that the baby is healthy and that there are no complications.
 These are the same for all women – whether the pregnancy is low-risk or high-risk.
 Women are finding ease in scheduling virtual appointments with their specialists via smartphones and laptops due to flexible timing and cost-effectiveness.